 This book is more or less a handbook about mythology generally.
 It explains what it is all about, aside from giving an insight into several origins of popular myths.
 Including the ones originating from different parts of Africa, especially Egypt.

 It equally exposes to the reader the very interesting stories behind each of the myths.
 Yes, it makes a very interesting read.
 The book was published by DK, a publishing house founded in 1974.

-The book is made up of three manuscripts with the first manuscript being the Greek Mythology: A captivating Guide to the Ancient Gods, Goddesses, Heroes, and Monsters, a popular best-seller
+The book is made up of three manuscripts.
+The first manuscript is the Greek Mythology: A captivating Guide to the Ancient Gods, Goddesses, Heroes, and Monsters, a popular best-seller.

 The first manuscript focuses on what standard views have to say about Egyptian and Greek mythologies.
 It also opens the eyes of the reader to several historical backgrounds of these great heroes and gods.

 As the title of the book indicates, it focuses on Egyptian myths and several stories originating from this part of the world in ancient times.
 For one, it describes stories about resurrected mummies and the famous thousand-year-old curses.

-The stories contained in this book covers 3200 BC to 400 AD and will enlighten the reader about the hidden world of Egyptian myths and attempt to explain many of the misunderstood belief systems of ancient Egypt.
+The stories contained in this book covers 3200 BC to 400 AD.
+And it will enlighten the reader about the hidden world of Egyptian myths.
+Also attempt to explain many of the belief systems of ancient Egypt.

 The books above can teach you a lot about African mythology.
 They can also serve your purposes, either as a beginner or an advanced student of the topic.